25 Incredible Places to Visit in New England (Weekend Getaway Ideas!)

 From Marcie of Marcie in Mommyland

-It’s an easy train ride from Boston or you can fly into their airport, and I’d suggest visiting Portland in late Spring and Summer to take advantage of all the fun seasonal activities, like the lobster boats, and to enjoy touring Portland by foot or bicycle.
+It’s an easy train ride from Boston or you can fly into their airport, and I’d suggest visiting Portland in late spring and summer to take advantage of all the fun seasonal activities, like the lobster boats, and to enjoy touring Portland by foot or bicycle.

 READ NEXT